DanielBoettner/fvtt-loot-populator-npc-5e/README.md

 The module is heavily inspired by [LootSheetNPC5e](https://github.com/jopeek/fvtt-loot-sheet-npc-5e) and also is only really useful when using this in tandem.
 As LootSheetNPC5e adds the capability and permission handling for players to actually loot items from token/actors.

+Also recommended is the use of [better rolltables](https://github.com/ultrakorne/better-rolltables), it will greatly improve you experience when working with rolltables.

 ### Settings
 ![image](https://github.com/DanielBoettner/fvtt-loot-populator-npc-5e/blob/master/image.png)